DenysTsotsko/flappy_bird/README.md

 ## 🧪 Testing

-Each module includes a comprehensive testbench.
-To run simulations:
+Each module includes a comprehensive testbench. (email me if you need) To run simulations:

 1. **Open ModelSim**
 2. **Compile all `.sv` files**